Halton East (Province of Canada electoral district)

 Halton East was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada West.
 It was created in 1841, upon the establishment of the Province of Canada by the union of Upper Canada and Lower Canada.
 It was based on the eastern portion of Halton County, termed a riding.

 Halton East was represented by one member in the Legislative Assembly.
 It was abolished in 1867, upon the creation of Canada and the province of Ontario.

 Boundaries

 Halton East electoral district was located in the eastern portions of Halton County (now in the Regional Municipality of Halton).
 Its formal name was the East Riding of Halton County.

 The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict.
-(UK), c.
-35, s.
-2. The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
+The separate parliaments of Lower Canada and Upper Canada were abolished.
+The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 Halton County had been an electoral district in the Upper Canada Parliament, but it was changed by the Union Act.
 The County had originally been split off from York County in 1816, and defined by statute as follows: